sideprotocol/networks/mainnet/sidechain-1/genesis_validators.md

   --pubkey="$(sided comet show-validator)"
 ```

-If your address is not found, the command will fail.
+<br>If your address is not found in `pre-genesis.json`, the command will fail.
-If successful, you will see a message similar to the following:
+<br>If successful, you will see a message similar to the following:

 ```bash
 Genesis transaction written to "/home/user/.side/config/gentx/gentx-******.json"